ryedin/site/_development/linking.md

     - 5432
 ```

-Configuring the `links` section in this way will cause the following environment variables to be set for the `web` process:
+Configuring the `links` section in this way will cause the following environment variables to be set for the `web` service:

 - `DATABASE_URL`
 - `DATABASE_SCHEME`